There’s nothing better than the great outdoors!

 This is not so much an exercise in buying a camper van as it is taking the first step in owning a real life TransformerTM.

-The Doubleback Van lets you slide out the rear compartment to provide you with an additional 6 feet of indoor space when you’re parked up and it also has a pop-top.
+The Doubleback Van lets you slide out the rear compartment to provide you with an additional 6 feet of indoor and storage space when you’re parked up and it also has a pop-top.

 It’s not the lightest thing (that pod weighs 300 lbs. but it’s easy enough to move around) but it can take nearly a ton of additional weigh inside it!

-That means if you really want a lot of space when the rain starts coming down, you can have it without compromising on the quality of your ride!
+That means if you really want a lot of space and storage space when the rain starts coming down, you can have it without compromising on the quality of your ride!